brainsik/terraform-cloudflare-dns-caa/README.md

 ## Cloudflare v4

-The latest version of this module supports the Cloudflare v5 provider.
-In order to use Cloudflare v4 (which changed the name of the resource used to create DNS records), pin to v2 of this module:
+The main branch version of this module (not yet released) supports the Cloudflare v5 provider which changed the name of the resource used to create DNS records.
+To continue using Cloudflare v4 without interruption, pin to v2 of this module:

 ```hcl
   source  = "brainsik/dns-caa/cloudflare"